Moto Guzzi Le Mans: Land Speed Records

 In 1999 a Series Le Mans Mk V took two land speed records in Nevada desert US.: the first, ridden by Todd Ross, was the 1000cc Production- Production Pushrod (P-PP) record at 134.441 mph for pushrod production motorcycles under 1000cc.
 The second, ridden by Mitch Freshour, was the 1000cc Special Construction Partial Streamliner-Pushrod Gas (APS-PG) at 142.271 mph.

 Racing

 In 1973 the Le Mans factory prototype finished 4th in the 24-hour race at Barcelona's Montjuïc circuit.

 In 1977 Roy Armstrong won Britain's Avon Production Machine championship on a standard bike fitted with production race kit.

-In 1984 Dr John Wittner campaigned and won a Le Mans MK III in the AMA/CCS US Endurance Series Championships.
+In 1984 Dr John Wittner campaigned and won on a Le Mans III in the AMA/CCS US Endurance Series Championships.

-In 1985 Dr John Wittner again returned with a Le Mans 1000 to win the AMA/CCS US Endurance Series Championships - Heavyweight Modified Class.
+In 1985 Dr John Wittner again returned with a Le Mans 1000 to win the AMA/CCS US Endurance Series Championships in the Heavyweight Modified Class.